-Avenues invested $60 million in design and construction to convert a Cass Gilbert-designed, landmark building in Chelsea into a state-of-the-art school facility.
-Internationally-known and experienced architects (Perkins Eastman), interior designers (Bonetti/Kozerski) and engineers (STV) were brought on to achieve this transformation.
+Avenues invested $60 million for the design and construction required to convert this landmark building designed by Cass Gilbert into a state-of-the-art school facility.
+A team of internationally known and experienced architects (Perkins Eastman) and interior designers (Bonetti/Kozerski) led this transformation.

-When the campus opened on September 10, 2012, we were confident it would be viewed as one of the finest school facilities in Manhattan.
-Here are 9 reasons why:
+When the campus opened for students in fall 2012, we were confident it would be viewed as one of the finest school facilities in Manhattan.
+Here are eight reasons why:

 Few school facilities are unbounded on all four sides, allowing superior access and light.
 The Chelsea campus has 600 linear feet of street and park frontage, including a 200-foot “dining porch” overlooking the High Line; 200 feet on Tenth Avenue for the main entrance; 100 feet on 26th Street for the Early Learning Center entrance; and 100 feet on 25th Street for service deliveries.

-Public floors (on the first and third floors) have 15- to 18-foot high ceilings.
+Public floors (on the first and third floors) have 15- to 18-foot ceilings.
 Many floors have 20- to 25-foot “double height” spaces.
 Typical classroom floors have 11.5 foot ceilings, and “dropped ceilings” have been avoided wherever possible.

 A school facility does not need to be luxurious, but it does not have to be Dickensian either.
 This campus is characteristic of a well-designed Chelsea loft.
-Extraordinary attention has been given to all aspects of the floor plan, the elevations, furniture and equipment.
+Extraordinary attention was given to all aspects of the floor plan, the elevations, furniture and equipment.

 Economics do not allow center-city schools the space that is common in boarding schools or suburban schools, but Avenues’ Chelsea campus is spacious.
-The 215,000-square-foot campus encompasses ten floors, a full basement and a half-acre roof.
-It offers students 10-20 percent more space than is typical of other metropolitan independent school facilities.
+The 215,000-square-foot campus encompasses ten floors, a full basement and a roof-top play space.
+It offers students 10-20 percent more space than is typical in other metropolitan independent school facilities.

 It is important to “walk the walk” on sustainability.
 Key aspects of the sustainability plan are use of a pre-existing building and complete replacement of all windows to ensure efficient heating and cooling.

-All in all, the Chelsea campus is an outstanding place for students to come together and learn.
+All in all, the Chelsea campus is an outstanding place for students to live and learn.